 Provide points of contact (POCs) (e.g., email addresses, URLs, etc.) to all levels above their own.

 Publish a disclosure (embargo) policy and a description of its scope.
+See Appendix H for a discussion of disclosure and embargo policies.

 If a CNA accepts requests from parties outside the CNA, provide a means (e.g., hyperlink, e-mail) for the public to contact them regarding vulnerabilities.
 CNAs can also provide guidelines for how to communicate with them, such as language restrictions (“English-only”, “Japanese or English”, etc.).
 Provide the list publicly and to all levels above their own.

-Be responsive to inquiries from all CNAs.
+Be responsive to inquiries from all CNAs and document those interactions in some way (archiving email correspondence or tracking via a trouble ticket would be sufficient, for example).

 When a vulnerability is reported to the CNA and a CVE ID is assigned to that vulnerability, provide the CVE ID to the reporter.
 This rule does not override any embargo rules established by the CNA.

-Notify the next higher level CNA when CVEs are assigned and the associated vulnerability is made public.
+Notify the next higher-level CNA when CVEs are assigned and the associated vulnerability is made public.
 (The publication of the vulnerability can be made in any language, but the CVE ID entry must include English only.
 References to information related to the CVE ID in non-English languages would be included in the reference list for the CVE ID entry.)

-Provide CVE information to the next higher level CNA when a CVE ID is assigned and the associated vulnerability made public.
+Provide CVE information to the next higher-level CNA when a CVE ID is assigned and the associated vulnerability made public.
 For new CVE IDs, this information includes, at a minimum, the CVE ID used, product, affected or fixed version, the problem type, references, and a description on a per-ID basis.
 When a CVE ID is updated, the CVE ID and data change must be included.

 This information must be provided in the format described in Appendix B, which describes in detail the expected information.